-We estimate that this measure would have the following major fiscal effects, which could vary considerably depending on future actions by the federal government to enforce federal marijuana laws:
+We estimate that this measure would have the following major fiscal effects, which could vary considerably depending on future actions by the federal government to enforce federal marijuana laws.

-- Savings potentially in the low hundreds of millions of dollars annually to state and local governments on the costs of enforcing certain marijuana-related offenses, handling the related criminal cases in the court system, and incarcerating and supervising certain marijuana offenders. - Potential net additional tax revenues in the low hundreds of millions of dollars annually related to the production and sale of marijuana.
+Reduced costs in the low hundreds of millions of dollars annually to state and local governments related to enforcing certain marijuana-related offenses, handling the related criminal cases in the court system, and incarcerating and supervising certain marijuana offenders.

-Sincerely,

-Mac Taylor
+• Potential net additional tax revenues in the low hundreds of millions of dollars annually related to the production and sale of marijuana and industrial hemp, a portion of which is required to be spent on marijuana-related research and other activities.

-Legislative Analyst
+Mac Taylor Legislative Analyst

-Ana J. Matosantos

-Director of Finance
+Ana J. Matosantos Director of Finance